valentyn90/topdev9/README.md

 ### Hi there 👋

+I'm a Career Web developer with over 9 years of expertise.

+I've worked on web apps and websites for businesses to enterprise-sized platforms for significant companies.

+Technical Skills:
+✅Languages: Python, PHP, JavaScript
+✅Frameworks: Django, Node.js, WordPress, Laravel, Symfony ✅Databases: MySQL, MongoDB, SQLite, PostgreSQL ✅Others: AWS & Azure deployment, Git, GitHub

+I can help you flush out the details so that you can build the application you deserve.

+Thanks!

 <!--
 **vladimir-bezrukov/vladimir-bezrukov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.